steve-lemon/ga/README.md

 #### Self Crossover

-select the random range from A to B, then reverse the range.
+select the random range from A to B of single instance, then reverse and move by random position.

 ![](assets/crossover.png)